Low mass scalars at $e^+e^-$ colliders: Parameter space for some sample models

-The main production mode for most models will be scalar strahlung involving the $S Z Z$ vertex, however, we have to mention an important sum rule \cite{Gunion:1990kf} that relates the couplings of additional neutral scalars: $\sum_i g^2_{h_i V V} \,=\,g^2_{h_\text{SM} V V}$ , where the sum runs over all neutral CP-even scalars, $h_\text{SM}$ denotes the SM Higgs, and $VV\,\in\,\left[Z Z; W^+ W^-\right]$.
+where the sum runs over all neutral CP-even scalars, $h_\text{SM}$ denotes the SM Higgs, and $VV\,\in\,\left[Z Z; W^+ W^-\right]$.
 As one of the scalars has to comply with the measurements of the 125 \GeV~ resonance at the LHC experiments, we see that from the signal strength alone we already have strong constraints on the new physics couplings.
 The above rule is amended in the presence of doubly charged scalars.